pixelhandler/blog/client/README.md

    (receive new resources not in memory or localStorage)

-## Local Dependencies
+## Local Development/Build Dependencies

-In ./local ember-orbit and orbit.js are build from source, use `npm install` and `grunt package`, may need to adjust path in bower.json to local folder.
+In ./local ember-orbit and orbit.js are build from source, use `npm install` and `grunt package`, may need to adjust path in [bower.json] to local folder.

+Use `git sumodule init` it setup local (development/build) dependencies

-* orbit.js at commit: 393eaba 2014-10-09 | Implement JSONAPISource#updateLink
+* orbit.js at commit: 0115924 2014-10-16 | 0.5.3
 * ember-orbit at commit: 58d858a 2014-10-03 | Merge pull request #37 from jakecraige/patch-1

+You may need to checkout the above commits in orbit.js and ember-orbit directories prior to building, to insure compatibility with the blog app.

 ## Thanks